latree/leetcode/Template/system_design.md

             cons:
                 this scheme can result in non-uniform data and load distribution, since when a node is removed, the next node becomes responsible for all of the keys stored on the outgoing node solution for this cons: add virtual node.

+# mocking interview notes:

+1. Discuss with interviewer for the functional and non-functional requriements
+2. non-functional requirement
+    availability
+    scalability
+    consistency
+    latency
+    reliability
+3. estimate and calculation the storage, traffic
+4. Design a data schema and API this part may spend small time on this.
+Maybe 3 mins
+5. Design the architecture.
+6. Talk about design bottleneck and how to improve it. easy way is scaling up
+7. The mock interview does not focus too much on data sharding.